genshibangou16/dump1090-fa-Mobile-UI/README.md

 # Require
 dump1090-fa 3.8.1
 I'm using Raspberry Pi (the first), so probably this works on all of your Pi.
-And it may works with both iPhone and Android.
+And it can works with both iPhone and Android.

 # Installation
 Just two steps!